cadenmcmann/StackWise/api-documentation.md

   - `supplement_id`: UUID of the supplement from the supplements table
   - `name`: Supplement name
   - `dose`: Dosage recommendation (e.g., "5g", "400mg")
-  - `purpose`: Why this supplement is included
   - `schedule`: When to take it
     - `daysOfWeek`: Array of day abbreviations (Mon-Sun)
     - `times`: Array of TimeOfDay values ("morning", "afternoon", "evening", "night")
-  - `tags`: Goal names this supplement addresses
+  - `tags`: Goal names this supplement addresses (from user's selected goals)
-  - `rationale`: AI-generated explanation for inclusion
+  - `rationale`: Personalized 1-2 sentence explanation written directly to the user (e.g., "Based on your goal to build muscle, creatine is excellent for strength gains.")
   - `active`: Whether this supplement is currently active in the user's routine
 - `active`: Whether this stack is currently active (automatically set to `true` on creation)
 - `active_start`: The date when this stack became active